 Give yourself the gift of time.
 Sending away for your official transcripts can sometimes take up to a couple of weeks.
 Give your references time to gather their thoughts.
 The application itself is not time intensive, but make sure you give yourself plenty of time to complete it.
 There are more components involved than are initially evident.

 Another benefit to rolling admissions is that the sooner you apply, the sooner you hear back from us.
 And classes do fill up, so if you’re early you get more choices of classes and sections.

 3. Don’t let a low GPA stop you

-Your Enrollment Counselor is not going to try and talk you into a program.
+Your enrollment counselor is a resource available to you.
+Use them.
 They’re here to help you determine whether the program that you are considering is a good fit for you, and they will help you compile your strongest application.

-Each Enrollment Counselor is an expert on the program that they work with and can answer both general questions about the application process and specific questions about the program.
+Each enrollment counselor is an expert within the program that they work and can answer both general questions about the application process and specific questions about the program.

-Your Enrollment Counselor can help you corral your application materials and remind you to nudge your reference if that reference hasn’t yet responded to us, and they also are the first person to read your goal statement.
-So if they see something significantly lacking, often they will provide you with constructive feedback.
+Your EC is also the first person to read your goal statement, so if they see something significantly lacking, often they will provide you with constructive feedback.
 They won’t provide edits, but they can provide you with perhaps an additional perspective to consider, or a fact that you forgot to include, or a helpful tip.

 Starting your application